Heavyweight boxing rankings: Latest Top 10 with Joshua FALLING and Itauma moving up

 Boxing’s marquee division is booming right now, and our heavyweights rankings are designed to help you navigate a complicated landscape.

-Our fully updated rankings give you an idea of how the division currently shapes up as we head deeper into the boxing year.
+Our fully updated rankings give you an idea of how the division currently shapes up as we head deeper into 2025.

 Heavyweights rankings: World top 10